What is the Toyota Kata?

 Why is Toyota Kata needed?

 Mike Rother noticed that while there were plenty of companies besides Toyota achieving high levels of success with Lean, other companies were less successful.
-He stipulated that this is because although those other companies attempted to embrace Lean on the surface, leaders and staff did not change their core ways of thinking & acting.
+He suggested that although those other companies attempted to embrace Lean on the surface, leaders and staff did not change their core ways of thinking & acting.

-For several observed Lean initiatives and projects, the following was noticed:
+In observation of several Lean initiatives and projects, he noticed the following:

-- Companies would start their Lean implementation with lots of excitement
+- Companies start their Lean implementation with lots of excitement

-- Some progress would be achieved at the beginning, but the initial end target state would not be reached
+- Some progress is achieved at the beginning, but the end target state is not reached

-- Subsequent desired results would not be fully achieved
+- Subsequent desired results are not fully achieved

-- Companies would return to their homeostasis, and their former way of operating
+- Companies return to their homeostasis, and their former way of operating

-- Employees’ thinking and mindset would not change
+- Employee thinking and mindset does not change

-Rother has developed a systematic way of practicing Lean, that encourages leaders and employees to effectively change their thinking and behavior, as opposed to only going through the motions of a set Lean initiative.
+Rother developed a systematic way of practicing Lean.
+One, that encourages leaders and employees to effectively change their thinking and behavior, as opposed to only going through the motions of a set Lean initiative.